Aorta3698/catalan_toolbox/README.md

 # Current Direction
-Attempting to find a bijection between trees and all other well-known (generalized) Catalan structures and implement a tool to convert between them in ideally linear time.
+Implement a tool to convert between tree to other well-known (generalized) Catalan structures in ideally linear time.
 Common operations such as triangulation flip are to be supported for each type of structures.

+---
+# Galleries

+---
 # Milestones
 ### I want to know
 - [ ] For any Catalan structures, how do we perform a "walk" (from one state to the next) deterministically in `O(1)` while guarantees that no state gets walked on again?